District Conservation Technician

 Required:

-● Strong technical knowledge of conservation practices, including NRCS standards.
+Strong technical knowledge of conservation practices, including NRCS standards.

-● Demonstrated ability to work effectively both independently and as part of a team.
+Demonstrated ability to work effectively both independently and as part of a team.

 Preferred:

-● Familiarity with Farm Bill conservation programs.
+Familiarity with agricultural and conservation programs.

-● Experience with grant-funded projects or conservation planning.
+Experience with grant-funded projects or conservation planning.

-● Knowledge of regional conservation challenges, such as soil health, water management, and forestry.
+Knowledge of regional conservation challenges, such as soil health, water management, and forestry.

 Why Join Us: By joining Mesa Conservation District, you’ll have the opportunity to make a meaningful impact on the environment and contribute to sustainable resource management in our community.
 The District Conservation Technician position offers a dynamic work environment, a collaborative team, and the chance to build connections with local landowners and conservation partners.